aricooperdavis/coronasaurus_NERCHackathonTwo_LearningFromLockdown/README.md

 <b>covid</b>
 > - covid/ - Rates of Infection and Death form Covid 19 in the UK.
-> - covid/Cases and Deaths.ipynb - notbook analysising rates of Infection and Death form Covid 19 in the UK.
+> - covid/Cases and Deaths.ipynb - notebook analysising rates of Infection and Death form Covid 19 in the UK.
 > - covid/...csv - Covid 19 data from:

 >https://www.gov.uk/government/publications/covid-19-track-coronavirus-cases

 <b>Fuel</b>
-> - fuel/ - Examining the retail price Petrol and Diesel fuel and the associated fuel duty during the Covid 19 pandemic (fuel not used in analysis).
+> - fuel/ - Examining the retail price of Petrol and Diesel fuel and the associated fuel duty during the Covid 19 pandemic (fuel not used in analysis).